 Impact

 The vulnerability arises from the CSVAgent’s ability to execute custom Pandas CSV read code without sanitization.
-This allows an authenticated user to inject a command that is interpolated and executed by the server.
+This allows an attacker to inject a command that is interpolated and executed by the server.
 As a result, the attacker can run arbitrary shell commands, compromising the confidentiality, integrity, and availability of the host.
 The weakness is a classic code injection flaw (CWE‑94).

 Affected Systems